SamJ51/E-commerce-Website/README.md

 # E-commerce Web Application

-I built this project for the purposes of better understanding full stack development.
+I built this project for the purpose of better understanding full stack development.

 ## Tech Stack